ZTF SN Ia DR2: Overview: Summary of the ZTF operation

 \section{Summary of the ZTF operation}

-The ZTF survey employs the ZTF-camera mounted on the P48 Schmidt telescope at the Mount Palomar Observatory.
-As detailed in \cite{dekany2020}, this 576 megapixel camera is made of sixteen 6144×6160 e2v CCD231-C6 CCDs and equipped with three filters: ztf:g ($g$), ztf:r ($r$) and ztf:i ($i$).
-Each CCD is subdivided into four read-out channels (called quadrants) that have square 1.01 arcsec pixels, selected to match the typical site image quality of $\sim$2 arcsec full-width at half-maximum (FWHM; see \num{Smith et al. }).
-The camera has a 47 deg$^2$ field-of-view with a 86.7\% filling factor.
+The ZTF survey employs the ZTF camera mounted on the P48 Schmidt telescope at Mount Palomar Observatory.
+As is detailed in \cite{dekany2020}, this 576 megapixel camera is made of sixteen 6144×6160 e2v CCD231-C6 charge-coupled devices (CCD) and equipped with three filters: ztf:g ($g$), ztf:r ($r$), and ztf:i ($i$).
+Each CCD is subdivided into four read-out channels (called quadrants) that have square 1.01 arcsec pixels, selected to match the typical site image quality of $\sim$2 arcsec full width at half maximum (see Smith et al. in prep.).
+The camera has a 47 deg$^2$ field of view with an 86.7\% filling factor.
 It reaches a typical 20.5 mag $5\sigma$-limit depth in 30 s, and, with a slightly less than 9 s read-out overhead made while slewing, ZTF is able to cover, at that depth, 3750 deg$^2$/hour.
-Between March 2018 and December 2020, ZTF has acquired 480,572 exposures, with a typical same-filter cadence of three days, thanks to the National Science Foundation (NSF) funded Mid-Scale Innovations Program (MSIP) public survey program \citep{bellm2019}.
-During the DR2 operations, the ZTF collaboration also operated a number of additional surveys, including an extragalactic high-cadence survey, with six visits a night in the \textit{g} and \textit{r} bands, a larger area ($\sim1800$ deg$^2$) survey that acquired same-night exposures, mostly in $g$ and $r$, and an \textit{i}-band survey with a four-day cadence \citep{bellm2019b}.
+Between March 2018 and December 2020, ZTF acquired 480,572 exposures, with a typical same-filter cadence of three days, thanks to the National Science Foundation (NSF) -funded Mid-Scale Innovations Program (MSIP) public survey \citep{bellm2019}.
+During the DR2 operations, the ZTF collaboration also operated a number of additional surveys, including an extragalactic high-cadence survey, with six visits a night in the \textit{g} and \textit{r} bands, a larger-area ($\sim1800$ deg$^2$) survey that acquired same-night exposures, mostly in $g$ and $r$, and an \textit{i}-band survey with a four-day cadence \citep{bellm2019b}.

-ZTF also has a low-resolution integral field spectrograph \citep[SEDm,][]{blagorodnova2018,rigault2019,kim2022, lezmy2022} dedicated to spectroscopically classify transients detected by the photometric survey.
+ZTF also has a low-resolution integral field spectrograph \citep[SEDm,][]{blagorodnova2018,rigault2019,kim2022, lezmy2022} dedicated to spectroscopically classifying transients detected by the photometric survey.
 The Bright Transient Survey (BTS) ZTF cross working group is designed to use the SEDm, and other spectrographs, to construct a magnitude-limited spectroscopically classified SN sample.
-As detailed in \cite{perley2020}, they reach a 97\%, 93\% and 75\% completeness for objects brighter than 18 mag, $18.5$ mag, $19$ mag, respectively \citep[see also][]{fremling2020}.
+As is detailed in \cite{perley2020}, they reach a 97\%, 93\%, and 75\% completeness for objects brighter than 18 mag, $18.5$ mag, and $19$ mag, respectively \citep[see also][]{fremling2020}.
 The vast majority of our targets (79\%) are covered by the BTS program.
-The remaining targets are usually fainter than 19 mag (see \num{Smith et al.}).
+The remaining targets are usually fainter than 19 mag (see Smith et al. in prep.).

-\section{3628 Type Ia Supernovae}
+\section{3628 type Ia supernovae}